Nicoaedhel/Hamburger/my_hamburger/article/welcome-hamburger/article.md

 Want to review my work or help out on Hamburger?
 There is a github account you can find here [https://github.com/Nicoaedhel/Hamburger](https://github.com/Nicoaedhel/Hamburger).

 Markdown?
 What's this?
 The Markdown syntax is a system that allows to page content easily.
-Here's a link that will tell you more about Markdown syntax and all its possibilities.[http://daringfireball.net/projects/markdown/syntax#link](http://daringfireball.net/projects/markdown/syntax#link) .
+Here's a link that will tell you more about Markdown syntax and all its possibilities.
+[Link here](http://daringfireball.net/projects/markdown/syntax#link).

 Now kitty cat dance !
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/SaA_cs4WZHM" frameborder="0" allowfullscreen></iframe>